 Relieve Jaw Pain & Headaches With Mouthguards

 What can hurt your teeth and jaw is usually pretty obvious.
-You know to avoid sugary drinks and brush regularly, and that you should wear an athletic mouthguard when playing contact sports or riding a bike.
-But sometimes the source of potential damage is harder to spot.
+You know to avoid sugary drinks and brush regularly, and that you should wear an athletic mouthguard when playing contact sports or riding a bike, but sometimes the source of potential damage is harder to spot.
 That’s the case with jaw pain, headaches, and even worn enamel.
-Between TMD and bruxism, you could be hurting your teeth and jaw without realizing it.
+Between TMD (Temporomandibular Disorders) and bruxism (abnormal clenching and grinding of teeth), you could be hurting your teeth and jaw without realizing it.
 Call our dental office for dental appliance or dental treatment to help you with your TMJ disorder, 203-372-1220 for TMJ treatment Bridgeport, CT area and 203-378-9737 for TMJ treatment Stratford, CT area.

 What Is The Temporomandibular Joint?